Skip to content

 Step 5: Adding Percussion

-Incorporate percussive elements like shakers, tambourines, or toms to enhance your rhythm and fill the gaps between kicks and snares, adding texture and groove.
+Additional percussion like shakers, tambourines, or toms can fill the spaces between kicks and snares, enriching the rhythm and adding texture.

 • Percussion Example: